twgenaux/twgenaux.github.io/Calculating the checksum of a UTF8 encoded LIS1 frame/LIS01FrameChcksum.md

 - What is LIS1 and what is a frame?
 -

-The LIS02 specification describes the structure of messages that are sent between an instrument and a Laboratory Information System (LIS).
+The LIS02 specification describes the structure and content of messages sent between an instrument and a Laboratory Information System (LIS).
 These messages are used to send orders, receive results, and query each other for information.
 They can be exchanged in network shared folders, serial communication, and TCP/IP protocols.

-LIS01 is a specification for a Low-Level Protocol that can exchange LIS02 messages through serial communication and TCP/IP.
-The protocol is implemented to allow bidirectional communication, where each system takes turns sending and receiving messages.
-LIS02 messages are sent one line (called a record) at a time.
-The LIS01 protocol is not limited to just LIS02 messages; it can send any text-based message that its protocol can support.
-For LIS02 content, an LIS01 message is defined as one LIS02 record.

 Below is an LIS02 Message containing four records; Header (H), Patient (P), Order (O), and End of Message (L).